tremor-rs/tremor-www-docs/docs/workshop/examples/37_configurator/README.md

 ## TODO

-* aggregate responses from service constituents (from tremor-script for now)
 * explore pull model for configuration sync
 * generate per-service config routes from openapi specs
 * templatize new service addition/boilerplate